jadelapuente/14jdelap.github.io/content/posts/assembly-fibonacci.md

 title: "Assembly Fibonacci"
 date: "2024-02-19"
 description: "Writing recursion in assembly forces you to understand how to organize your control and data transfers across function calls."
-summary: "Do you really know assembly if you haven't done it in assembly?"
+summary: "Do you really know assembly if you haven't done recursion?"
-tags: ["assembly", "fibonacci", "computer systems"]
+tags: ["assembly", "computer systems"]
 categories: ["software engineering"]
 series: ["software engineering"]
 ShowToc: false